MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 To go to a line number or symbol in the file:

-In the File Explorer pane, click the ellipses (...) (**More options**), select **Open File** (**Ctrl+P**), then type ? to view options, or \: to **Go to line**, or \@ to **Go to symbol**.
+In the **Explorer** pane, click the ellipses (...) (**More options**), select **Open File** (**Ctrl+P**), then type any of the following characters:

+*   `?` to view options.
+*   \: to **Go to line**.
+*   \@ to **Go to symbol**.

 ## Debug JavaScript

+The JavaScript Debugger in DevTools, in the **Debugger** pane, is designed to look and feel like the debugger in Visual Studio Code and in Visual Studio.

-To infer where your JavaScript is going wrong, you can use the simple approach of inserting `console.log()` statements in the Editor pane.
-Another approach, that's more powerful and also can be simple, is to use the debugger of Microsoft Edge DevTools: set a breakpoint (an intentional stopping place in the code), and then step through the code, starting at that breakpoint.
-As you step through the code, you may display and change the values of all currently-defined properties and variables, run JavaScript in the **Console**, and more.
+To infer where your JavaScript is going wrong, you can use the simple approach of inserting `console.log()` statements in the **Editor** pane.
+Another approach, that's more powerful (yet can also be simple), is to use the debugger of Microsoft Edge DevTools:

+1. Set a breakpoint (an intentional stopping place in the code), run the code at full speed up to the line of code on which the breakpoint is set, and then step through the lines of code, starting at that breakpoint.
+1. As you step through the code, you may display and change the values of all currently-defined properties and variables, issue JavaScript statements in the **Console**, and more.

 :::image type="complex" source="../media/debugging.msft.png" alt-text="Debug JavaScript" lightbox="../media/debugging.msft.png":::
    Debug JavaScript